filecoin-project/devgrants/rfps/new-mining-tools-rfps.md

 #### Description

-The proposed tutorial, schema and/or script (including setup instructions) could help miners gather resource and performance snapshots from their system using a Prometheus metrics endpoint (or also Telegraf) and display them in a dashboard UI (like Grafana).
+This could help miners gather resource and performance snapshots from their system using a Prometheus metrics endpoint (or also Telegraf) and display them in a dashboard UI (like Grafana).

 Metrics could also include average time to process sectors, baselines for each storage mining phase, etc. A sample tool to implement this may include: